jaclu/tmux-menus/README.md

-If you are triggering a menu from the command line, you can use direct echo, but then you need to remove it before deploying, since tmux sees any script output as an potential error and display it in a scroll back buffer.
+If you are triggering a menu from the command line, you can use direct echo, but then you need to remove it before deploying, since tmux sees any script output as a potential error and display it in a scroll-back buffer.
 If tailing a log file is unpractical, a more scalable way to achieve the same result as echo would be to set `log_file='/dev/stdout'`